im-shobhit/im-shobhit/README.md

 ### 👨‍💻 About Me

-I'm a B.Tech Computer Science student at **PSIT, Kanpur**, with a passion for building creative solutions at the intersection of data, design, and development.
-I love diving into datasets to create insightful dashboards and have a keen eye for UI/UX and graphic design.
+A dedicated Computer Science student at PSIT, Kanpur, with a strong focus on data analysis, software development, and UI/UX design.
+My project experience demonstrates my ability to manage the development lifecycle, from data processing to creating a polished user interface.
+Currently deepening my knowledge of Generative AI, I am seeking opportunities to apply my skills to help build data-driven, user-friendly products in a professional setting.

 - 🌱 I’m currently exploring the world of **Generative AI** and its applications.
-- 🔭 I’m focused on building my latest project, **JURIS AI**.
 - 💬 Ask me about **Data Analysis, Python, or UI/UX Design**.

 ---